1noll1/LT2316-a1/README.md

 ## Hyperparameters

-The batched training data produced fairly low loss values even at a learning rate of 0.1.
-The single instance training, however, stopped learning at this lr and was therefore trained at lr=0.01.
+The batched training data produced fairly low loss values even at a learning rate of 0.01.
+The single instance training, however, stopped learning at this lr (on a loss of ~28) and was therefore trained at lr=00.01.

 There are three different loss modes: mode 1 is "vanilla" NLLL, mode 2 is the former with penalization by 1/100 of the prefix length and mode 3 means penalization by the full prefix length.
 They are specified like so in the code: